University of Wisconsin System Criminal Background Check Policy

 “Position of trust” is defined as a paid or volunteer position with one or more of the following responsibilities:

-Accesses to vulnerable populations – Responsibilities require unsupervised or significant access to vulnerable populations, defined as minors and medical patients.
-For purposes of this policy, a minor is a person under the age of eighteen (18) who is not enrolled or accepted for enrollment at UW Eau Claire.
+Responsibilities require unsupervised or significant access to vulnerable populations, defined as minors and medical patients.
+For purposes of this policy, a minor is a person under the age of eighteen (18) who is not enrolled or accepted for enrollment at a UW System institution.
 Examples of settings with vulnerable populations include child care centers, summer camps for minors, precollege or enrichment programs, and health care facilities.
 This category also includes employees who are not directly working in those units, but have unsupervised access to the unit when the vulnerable population is present.
 This category does not include faculty or instructional academic staff performing regular teaching, service, and research responsibilities unless these responsibilities include unsupervised or significant access to vulnerable populations.

-Property access – Responsibilities requires the use of master keys/card access and pertains to employees with key access to offices, facilities, or worksites other than their own worksite, including UW residential housing facilities.
+Responsibilities require the use of master keys/card access and pertains to employees with key access to offices, facilities, or worksites other than their own worksite, including UW residential housing facilities.

 To the maximum extent feasible, any agreement with a vendor or contractor whose employees, affiliates, or volunteers will have routine or unsupervised access to vulnerable populations (minors or medical patients) in the course of the contract must include a representation from the vendor or contractor stating that these employees, affiliates, or volunteers have satisfied a criminal background check conducted by a criminal background check vendor selected by the contractor that includes a check of the vendor’s proprietary national criminal background check database.